Aidan-McNay/courseflow/docs/getting_started/linting.md

 # Linting

-`cornell-canvas` is often run on sensitive student data; as such, we want to perform as many checks on our code ahead of time as we can to have confidence in its correctness.
+`courseflow` is often run on sensitive student data; as such, we want to perform as many checks on our code ahead of time as we can to have confidence in its correctness.
 This includes running steps initially in debug mode, but also having support for static-time analysis of our code,